-In order to avoid the need for trucks delivery, the facility built two water spare tanks on site.
-These tanks should cover the need for water during water supply disruption (Capacity: 2 tanks of 34,5 m3 each)
+In order to avoid the need for trucks delivery, the facility built two water spare tanks on site with a capacity for each of them of 34,5 m3.
+These tanks successfully mitigated the issue to cover the need for water during water supply disruption.